-Future work can also test the applicability of the bias correction approach to sensor networks with a possibly large number of sampling points.
-The approach can be used

-25 when working with sensors which have a relatively high resolution but suffer from low accuracy.
-Whereas those sensors will deliver the fine structure (high frequency part) of the time series, the bias correction approach corrects constant and drifting instrument bias (low frequency part) and thus ensures the accuracy of the measurements.
+Future work should also test the applicability of the bias correction approach to sensor networks with a possibly large number of sampling points.
+The approach could be used when working with sensors which have a relatively high resolution but suffer from low accuracy.
+Such sensors can deliver the fine structure (high frequency part) of the time series.
+The bias correction approach corrects constant and drifting instrument bias (low frequency part) and thus ensures the relative accuracy of the measurements.